 Let’s apply this to Minor 7 chords.

-Let's take a look at Major 7 chords:
+Let’s take a look at their Major 7 counterparts:

 Major 7 chords follow the same idea as they move logically up the fretboard.
 Remember to transpose these chords to other root notes as they are all movable.

 Our final set of chords is from the m7b5 family: